influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withContainers(containers)
 ```

-Containers allows injecting additional containers or modifying operator generated containers.
+"Containers allows injecting additional containers or modifying operator generated containers.
 This can be used to allow adding an authentication proxy to a Prometheus pod or to change the behavior of an operator generated container.
 Containers described here modify an operator generated container if they share the same name and modifications are done via a strategic merge patch.
 The current container names are: `prometheus`, `config-reloader`, and `thanos-sidecar`.
-Overriding containers is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+Overriding containers is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice."

 ### fn spec.withContainersMixin